Project Description

 General Information

-Striped skunks are the only skunk found in Cleveland, Ohio.
+Striped skunks are the only skunks found in Cleveland, Ohio.
+Their Scientific name means “double foul odor.”
 Prominent lateral white stripes run down their back.
 Otherwise, they are jet black.
 Striped skunks are about the size of an ordinary house cat.
-They are 20 to 29 inches long including a 7 to 15 inch tail.
+They are 20 to 29 inches long, including a 7 to 15-inch tail.
 Weighing in around eight pounds.

 Breeding Season

 The young stay with an adult female until fall.
 Male skunks will kill the young.
 So, they leave the family.
-Kids forage with her mother when they are 7 weeks old.
-They are independent at 3 months.
+Kids forage with their mothers when they are seven weeks old.
+They are independent at three months.
 And disperse in the fall.
 Both sexes mature by the following spring.

-Pet skunks live about 10 years.
-Few live beyond 3 years in the wild.
+Pet skunks live about ten years.
+Few live beyond three years in the wild.

 Behavior

 Skunks are not true hibernators.
 When the ground freezes, they den up.
 Male activity continues until temperatures drop to 15° f.
-They are dormant for close to one month during the coldest part of winter.
+They are dormant for about one month during the coldest part of winter.
 This is a state of torpor.
 Skunks may lose up to 38% of their body weight during winter.
-They will emerge during warm spells and during the mating season.
+They will emerge during warm spells and the mating season.

 Skunks den alone or in a group of two to seven females and one male.
 They may den together like this in winter for warmth.
-Consider them solitary.
-Except for when females are with their dependent young, or in winter.
-They are nocturnal, slow moving with an effective way to defend themselves.
+Consider them solitary except when females are with their dependent young or in winter.
+They are nocturnal, slow-moving with an effective way to defend themselves.
 Predators cause less than 5% of skunk deaths.
 The great horned owl is their main predator.
 Odor is not always a reliable indicator of skunks.
-Animals, like owls, that have been sprayed by skunks might make you think skunks are present.
+Animals, like owls that skunks have sprayed might make you think skunks are present.

 Habitat

 They like to live along the edges of forests and fields near water.
-Their favorite place to call home are dead/ dying trees that remain upright.
-They have adapted very well to suburban environments though.
+Their favorite place to call home is dead/ dying trees that remain upright.
+They have adapted very well to suburban environments, though.
 Structures with enclosed spaces greater than four inches in height are attractive.
 Especially if it is protected from rain and sunlight.
-Under concrete steps, porches with a solid skirting, under sheds and in piles of debris are high value realty.
+Under concrete steps, porches with solid skirting, under sheds, and in piles of debris are high-value realty.

 Stone foundations with dirt floor crawl spaces are vulnerable to skunks.
-You find this home construction in the Ohio City Neighborhood of Cleveland, OH.
-You will find a half circle depression below the building’s wall.
+This home is constructed in the Ohio City Neighborhood of Cleveland, OH.
+You will find a half-circle depression below the building’s wall.
 Dug out entry holes are 3 to 5 in in diameter.
-Juvenile skunks will make even smaller holes often 1 to 2 in in size.
+Juvenile skunks will make even smaller holes, often 1 to 2 in size.
 They also use old woodchuck holes.
-You may not be able to find the entrance with raised structures (like decks without a skirting).
+You may not be able to find the entrance with raised structures (like decks without skirting).
 However, skunks will usually enter and exit in the most remote or secluded part of the structure.
 Keep in mind that if the gap is greater than 4 inches, it is more likely that predators will come knocking at their door.
 If you can crawl under it, skunks should not be living there.
 When looking for entry holes, search for hair stuck to the wood.
 If it is black and white, you have found skunk hair.
 They can climb trees to access hollow limbs.
-In general, do not consider them as climbers though.
+In general, do not consider them as climbers, though.
 Around the house, look for entry at ground level.

 Damage

-One thing a skunk does, is change the smell of your house.
+One thing a skunk does is change the smell of your house.
 And this occurs before you call our exterminators.
 A skunk will not be inside your fully concreted basement.
-If it smells in the basement, take a look outside to see if they got caught in a window well.
+If it smells like it’s in the basement, look outside to see if they got caught in a window well.
 Or sniff under your deck or porch.
-Sometimes they’ll dig a hole in the window well soil, so you will only see the hole and not the skunk itself.
+Sometimes, they’ll dig a hole in the window well soil so you will only see the hole, not the skunk itself.
 Other times, they will fall into a window well while hunting toads.
 This is common.
 So, make sure your window wells have covers on them.

 When a skunk becomes trapped inside a structure, look for signs around the walls, about 1 to 2 ft high.
 For skunks trapped in window wells, put a board in it.
 This must be a shallow angle less than 45° for it to work.
-Give them traction by nailing a couple boards to the board.
+Give them traction by nailing a couple of boards to the board.
 Unfortunately, most window wells are too small for this technique.
-So, call the animal warden to fetch it with their catch pole.
-Best idea is to place a cardboard box in the well.
+So, call the animal warden to fetch it with their catchpole.
+The best idea is to place a cardboard box in the well.
 And guide the skunk into it using a long stick.
 You should be able to remove the skunk without getting sprayed.
-Remember that skunks need to conserve their spray for life and death situations.
-Remain calm, quiet, and move slow.
+Remember that skunks need to conserve their spray for life-and-death situations.
+Remain calm and quiet, and move slowly.

 For our company, skunk calls peak in February- March when they are mating.
-In May and June, skunks will be feeding on grubs and worms in your yard.
+Skunks will feed on grubs and worms in your yard in May and June.
 You may notice damage to your lawn at this time.
-This picks up again in late July continuing through mid-October.
+This picks up again in late July, continuing through mid-October.
+Remember that trapping wandering male skunks is difficult because they might only visit your yard once a week.

 Watch out for rabid skunks that are out during the day.
-You will see healthy mothers out during the day if their young are stressing them out though.
+You will see healthy mothers out during the day if their young are stressing them out.
 Call the animal warden if you notice a skunk out during the day.

 Damage to Lawns

 Skunks make funnel-shaped holes in your grass.
-Holes are 3 to 4 inches in diameter, and 1 to 2 inches deep.
+Holes are 3 to 4 inches long and 1 to 2 inches deep.
 They call this grubbing for insect larvae.
-This can also be for earthworms though.
-Damage usually stops after 3 weeks once the food is gone.
-Raccoons damage lawns too.
+This can also be for earthworms, though.
+Damage usually stops after three weeks once the food is gone.
+Raccoons damage lawns, too.
 They tend to roll the turf more than cause small funnels in the turf.
-You can tell the difference from squirrel and skunk damage by timing.
+You can tell the difference between squirrel and skunk damage by timing.
 Skunk damage occurs in spring and fall.
 Squirrel damage will occur in fall and throughout winter.
 Squirrels move soil to one side.
 Many other animals, including domestic dogs, dig in lawns.

 Other Signs of Feeding